 Over the past few years, I have bemoaned the switch to OSX from previous MacOS’s.
 I called it the primary school pencil approach to interface.
 Everything too big…visually impressive, but wasteful of precious screen space and indicative of imprecise interaction.
 Sitting using OSX again (and I am reflecting on NextStep here) there’ more detail than I superficially enjoy on the desktop.
 On this cute little laptop, I realize some subtlety that I missed by appreciating from afar.

 I am typing away on the PB right now, using OSX-only Ecto to compose blog posts and even though I am running 10 main apps under 10.4 in this miniscule amount of memory, its still working.
 There’s something impressive in that.
+It’s late in the evening, a satisfying dinner in the belly and am sitting in a buzzy Indigo cafe, typing away and savouring life.

 And this brings it all together.
 The experience is all-encompassing.
 The feel, the sight, the interaction, the tactility, the sounds bring one into commune with an inanimate object in a very strangely sensual way.
 This Powerbook 12 is sexy.
 Its has its flaws, but right now these are what makes the relationship personal.